Update September 4th, 2020

 Parking at 405 Corry St. in Yellow Springs will continue to be free for Glen Helen Association members, $5 for others.
 Buildings, including restrooms, remain closed, so please plan accordingly.

 For the safety of our visitors during COVID-19, a one way trail system is in effect in an effort to support social distancing efforts.
 We ask that all visitors come prepared with a face mask and wear it when unable to maintain safe distance from other parties.

 It is our mission is to expose visitors of all ages to the wonder and importance of nature.
-Our dedicated staff work hard to provide a vast array of public programming, ecological education, and event options, available to Glen Helen members and visitors.
+Our dedicated staff is working hard to prepare for future public programming, ecological education, and event options, available to Glen Helen members and visitors.